Steve Molitor was born in Ontario, Canada, and began boxing as a youngster, following in his older brother Jeremy’s footsteps by taking up the sport.

 Steve fought over 100 fights at the amateur level, winning a hefty percentage and acquiring numerous national titles before narrowly missing out on the 2000 Olympics in Sydney, Australia.

-After the Olympic Trials’ disappointment, Steve decided to turn professional and, in May 2000, defeated Julio Luna in an eight-round contest via unanimous decision.
+After the disappointment of the Olympic Trials, Steve decided to turn professional and, in May 2000, defeated Julio Luna in an eight-round contest via unanimous decision.

 This would set Steve up on an unbeaten, five-year, twenty-one-fight winning streak as he picked up the Canadian Super-Bantamweight and Commonwealth, WBF, and NABA Bantamweight Titles, beating British hot prospect Nicky Booth in his home country along the way.

-Steve had already beaten another Briton, John Mackay, on his home-soil two years before he traveled to the UK for the third time to challenge Michael Hunter for the vacant IBF Super-Bantamweight Title in November 2006.
+Steve had already beaten another Briton, John Mackay, on his home-soil two years before traveling to the UK for the third time to challenge Michael Hunter for the vacant IBF Super-Bantamweight Title in November 2006.